Resources for veterinarians

-Knowing when to reach out for help – and doing it – might be the most important part of your wellness plan.
+Knowing when to reach out for help – and doing it – might be the most important part of your wellbeing plan.
 No one can do everything alone, and this is especially true where mental health is involved.
-As medical professionals ourselves, we know the importance of both wellness care and treatment of illness.
-It’s important to remember that this applies to mental wellness as well as physical health.
+As medical professionals ourselves, we know the importance of both preventive care and treating illness.
+It's important to remember that this applies to our own mental wellbeing as well as physical health.

-If you feel that you’re in crisis right now, please get help immediately by calling 1-800-273-8255 or contacting the National Suicide Prevention Lifeline’s Crisis Chat team.
-You’re not alone, and there are people who can help you.
+If you feel that you're in crisis, please get help immediately by calling 1-800-273-8255 or contacting the National Suicide Prevention Lifeline's Crisis Chat team.
+You're not alone, and there are people who can help you.
 Do you recognize potential signs in a friend or colleague?
 Offer them support, but also get help from experienced mental health professionals.
-The following resources can help you:
+We offer free suicide prevention training to teach AVMA and SAVMA members how to identify at-risk colleagues and guide them to get professional support.
+The following resources also can help:

 University of Tennessee Veterinary Social Work program – Any veterinarian, not just Tennessee graduates, can contact a veterinary social worker at the University of Tennessee, Knoxville School of Veterinary Social Work.
-Call 1-865-755-8839 during business hours, or email firstname.lastname@example.org.
+Call 1-865-755-8839 during business hours, or email vetsocialworkutk [dot] edu.

 Federation of State Physician Health Programs – Specific services and who is served vary by state.